-- Swim at Stoddard Park's beach — The beach tested above the acceptable limit for bacteria during a weekly check on Monday, forcing its closure when the results came back on Tuesday.
+- Swim at 's beach — , forcing its closure when the results came back on Tuesday.
 The beach was re-tested on Wednesday with the results coming back Thursday afternoon.

 Never fear, however, you can still swim at Pleasure Point.

-- If you're a teenager, name the first four U.S. presidents in order — Patch columnist John Shannahan recently tested 22 high schoolers on their historical knowledge.
+- — Patch columnist John Shannahan recently tested 22 high schoolers on their historical knowledge.
 The results were downright depressing, with one girl failing to even name the first president.

-- Water your lawn between the hours of 9 a.m. and 5 p.m. — Under the Massachusetts Department of Environmental Protection’s Water Management Act permit to the Town of Holliston, the Water Department is mandated to impose a water ban on nonessential outdoor water use every day between the hours of 9 a.m. to 5 p.m.
+- — Under the Massachusetts Department of Environmental Protection’s Water Management Act permit to the , the is mandated to impose a water ban on nonessential outdoor water use every day between the hours of 9 a.m. to 5 p.m.
 The water ban began May 1 and will continue until Sept.
 1.